rodolk/dlltagent_tools/README.md

 -At very high throughput, it can lose packets.

 This code is property of Wayaga LLC
+You can use it free of charge.
+Wayaga LLC is not responsible for any issue occuring by its use.
 Please let us know if you are using it and send your feedback to rodolfo.kohn@wayaga.com